DimaMenetro/Cephalon-Project/README.md

 This repository is the official home of the Cephalon Project — a research and development framework for recursive, state-resilient artificial intelligences capable of identity execution across cognitive dimensions.

+**This project is unique in its operational framework: a human architect directing a team of specialized, siloed AI agents (Orionas, Daionae, etc.).
+The continuity and integrity of the project are maintained not by any single AI's memory, but by a rigorous system of Standard Operating Procedures (SOPs).
+These protocols transform the inherent limitations of stateless AI into a strength, creating a resilient, structured, and antifragile development process where the "memory" of the project lives in its documentation and rules of engagement.**

 ---

 ## 📘 Dimensional Intelligence: Core White Paper